OPEC raises oil demand view in long-term outlook

-LONDON, Oct 9 (Reuters) - OPEC raised its world oil demand forecasts for the medium and long term in an annual outlook, and said $14 trillion of investment is needed to meet this demand even as renewable fuel use grows and more electric cars appear on the road.
+LONDON/DUBAI, Oct 9 (Reuters) - OPEC raised its world oil demand forecasts for the medium and long term in an annual outlook, and said $14 trillion of investment is needed to meet this demand even as renewable fuel use grows and more electric cars take to the road.

-The view from the Organization of the Petroleum Exporting Countries, in its 2023 World Oil Outlook released on Monday, contrasts with that of other forecasters, including the International Energy Agency, that say demand might peak this decade.
+The view from the Organization of the Petroleum Exporting Countries, in its 2023 World Oil Outlook released on Monday, contrasts with that of other forecasters, including the International Energy Agency (IEA), that say demand might peak this decade.

 Another decade or more of rising consumption would be a boost for OPEC, whose 13 members depend on oil income.
-The group says oil should be part of the energy transition and it cited decisions by some governments and companies to slow retreats from fossil fuels.
+The group says oil should be part of the energy transition, and it cited decisions by some governments and companies to slow their retreat from fossil fuels.

 "Recent developments have led the OPEC team to reassess just what each energy can deliver, with a focus on pragmatic and realistic options and solutions," OPEC Secretary General Haitham Al Ghais wrote in the foreword to the report.